ffhibnese/Model-Inversion-Attack-ToolBox/README.md

 [Xuan Wang](https://faculty.hitsz.edu.cn/wangxuan),
 [Shu-Tao Xia](https://www.sigs.tsinghua.edu.cn/xst/main.htm)

 Welcome to **MIA**!
 This repository is a comprehensive open-source Python benchmark for model inversion attacks, which is well-organized and easy to get started.
 It includes uniform implementations of advanced and representative model inversion methods, formulating a unified and reliable framework for a convenient and fair comparison between different model inversion methods.
+Our repository is continuously updated in **https://github.com/ffhibnese/Model-Inversion-Attack-ToolBox**.

 If you have any concerns about our toolbox, feel free to contact us at qiuyixiang@stu.hit.edu.cn, yuhongyao@stu.hit.edu.cn, and fang-h23@mails.tsinghua.edu.cn.

 Also, you are always welcome to contribute and make this repository better!

-### :construction: MIA v2.0 is coming soon
-We are already in the second development stage where the following updates will be implemented soon.
-- More recently emerging attacks
-- Representative defense algorithms
-- MI attacks on graph and language modalities
-- Able to train your generative model
-- Better refactor code with `trainer`
-- A package that can be installed with pip

 ## :rocket: Introduction